deep-tw/py-suit/README.md

 # PySuit
-A unified collection of python functions  eg dictsort,netsed_iterator etc
+A unified collection of python functions  eg dictsort,nested_iterator etc

 #### Purpose of the Package
 + The purpose of the package is to provide a collection of fuction and module indices in one unified libary